 The cars we loved.

 The term pocket rocket conjures up images of quick econoboxes tuned to run with the big boys.
-Names like Omini GLH, Rabbit GTi and Corolla GTS are dropped by those old enough to remember when the term coined in the 80’s.
-An often overlooked canidate for inclusion into this club came from an unlikely source.
+Names like Omini GLH, Rabbit GTi and Corolla GTS are dropped by those old enough to remember when the term was coined in the ’80s.
+An often overlooked candidate for inclusion into this club came from an unlikely source.

 Fords homely Escort ‘world car’ was new to the US market in 1979, but despite the family ties implied by the world car title, it was quite different from its European cousin.
-It would retain the familiar hatchback shape and even have a independent suspension (almost unheard of in small cars at that time).
-As nice a car as the new Escort was on paper, it was develop a reputation as nothing more than the cheapest rental or starter car.
+It would retain the familiar hatchback shape and even have a independent suspension (almost unheard of in small cars at that time – let alone an American car).
+As nice a car as the new Escort was on paper, it quickly develop a reputation for being nothing more than the cheapest rental or starter car.

 While a manual transmission might have turned off some pretenders, the Turbo represented a serious performance car intended for those who took driving more seriously.
 When equipped with the TRX handling package, the Escort offered similar performance to the Rabbit GTi, but was much faster.
 Typical 0 to 60 runs were in the low 9 second range while top speed was 115 mph.
 We laugh at that now, in a time when even the most pedestrian cars can top 120 mph.

 For its day the turbo Escort was an impressive little machine.
 Sure they were a bit scrappy and fit and finish was not up to the emerging standards being set by Honda and Toyota, but the Escort Turbo was a fun car to drive.
 By contrast, the base Escort was capable of no more than 90 mph at top speed, so a Escort Turbo was stealthy in its own right.
 This level of performance did not come at the expense of fuel economy.
 With highway mileage in the high 30’s the Escort stayed true to its economy car heritage.